-PlayStation Phone spotted being used in the wilds of GreeceAlex Wagner - Senior News Editor
+PlayStation Phone spotted being used in the wilds of GreeceAlex Wagner - Editorial Director of News and Content

 It's been a few days since the PlayStation Phone has been in the news, but today the device has made its presence know in a big way.
 Spotted somewhere in the lands of Greece, the PlayStation Phone is the star of a blurry, nearly two-minute video where we see the device flying through different parts of the OS, although the slide-out gamepad and its well-known PlayStation buttons don't make an appearance.
 It's being reported that the PlayStation Phone is being referred to as the Sony Ericsson Z1, at least for now, and that it's sporting the Gingerbread version of Android.
 Finally, the screen is said to be a 4-inch affair that is said to be pretty responsive to touch.
 You can watch the full clip down below.